Last updated on August 17th, 2022 at 11:45 pm

-The Big Green Egg Grill launched in 1974 and has grown in popularity over the years.
+Launched in 1974, Big Green Egg grill has grown in popularity over the years.
 This ceramic grill gets its inspiration from Japanese clay cookers known as kamados.
 The thick glazed ceramic protects the grill from the elements while ensuring foods have the optimal conditions as they cook.

 The Pros and Cons of the Big Green Egg Grill